flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Boarding Music:
     - Select if music should be played while boarding.

-For detailed information on these settings please visit:
+For detailed information on these settings, please visit:

 [Audio Configuration Page](../audio.md){.md-button}